Full Membership

 Full members receive the SADA Update Newsletter, all member benefits & services including legal and industrial, and all lobbying efforts.

-Plus Levy payment: 2.880 cents per Kilogram of protein (inc GST) supplied to the Processor in each calendar month paid on or before 15th day of any relevant calendar month in respect of milk supplied in the preceding calendar month
+Plus Levy payment: Three dollars and thirty cents 3.30cents per Kilogram of protein (inc GST) supplied to the Processor in each calendar month paid on or before 15th day of any relevant calendar month in respect of milk supplied in the preceding calendar month

 Membership Fees are paid directly by your processor from your monthly milk payment.